top of page

 Program selectivity: Moderately competitive

 The ASSIP program is nationally known and provides intensive research opportunities.
 One of the major benefits of this program is the 1:1 ratio of students to mentors.
-Another benefit is the wide variety of disciplines covered under the larger STEM umbrella.
 There are internships available in specialties like nanoscience, oceanic science, astronomy, mathematical modeling, and more.
-In fact, ASSIP provides internships in upwards of 20 STEM specialties.
+During the internship, you will use cutting-edge equipment, develop scientific writing skills, and participate in discussion forums and meetings with mentors.
+Student/mentor work may also be published in scientific journals and presented at academic conferences.

 Subject areas: STEM, History